MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/recover-from-ransomware.md

 If you suspect that email is a target, you should temporarily disable user access to mailboxes.
 Exchange ActiveSync is used by mobile devices to synchronize data between the device and the Exchange Online mailbox.

-To disable ActiveSync for a mailbox, see [How to disable Exchange ActiveSync for users in Office 365](https://support.microsoft.com/help/2795303/how-to-disable-exchange-activesync-for-users-in-office-365).
+To disable ActiveSync for a mailbox, see [How to disable Exchange ActiveSync for users in Exchange Online](https://support.microsoft.com/help/2795303/how-to-disable-exchange-activesync-for-users-in-office-365).

 To disable other types of access to a mailbox, see: